Luos-io/Documentation/docs/luos-technology/basics/basics.md

 ## Introduction to Luos

-**Luos is a simple and lightweight containerization platform dedicated to embedded systems enabling a <a href="https://en.wikipedia.org/wiki/Microservices" target="_blank">microservices &#8599;</a> architecture for electronics.** It is a powerful modularity tool to simplify and link any hardware component or application code together as a <a href="https://en.wikipedia.org/wiki/Single_system_image" target="_blank">single system image &#8599;</a>.
+**Luos is a simple and lightweight containerization platform dedicated to embedded systems enabling a <a href="https://en.wikipedia.org/wiki/Microservices" target="_blank">microservices<IconExternalLink width="10" /></a> architecture for electronics.** It is a powerful modularity tool to simplify and link any hardware component or application code together as a <a href="https://en.wikipedia.org/wiki/Single_system_image" target="_blank">single system image<IconExternalLink width="10" /></a>.

 This guide contains all the basic notions you will need to use, create and understand Luos technology.